-I can also have tic storms where the fit like part will be short (a minute or so) then I’ll suddenly stop and be motionless, but then this pattern can repeat itself several times for a long length of times.
+I can also have tic storms where the seizure like part will be short (a minute or so) then I’ll suddenly stop and be motionless, but then this pattern can repeat itself several times for a long length of times.

 Each person with TS will want people to help with these differently.
 For me I need something soft under my head immediately and then if possible soft stuff under my limbs.
 Anything I could hit moved away from me.
 Restraining me or moving me should only be done if I am in danger as touching me can be extremely painful and restraining me means the tic builds up more and more and then an electric shock is running all over my body and my skin where I am being held burns and I become in a lot of pain.
 I don’t need an ambulance unless I become seriously injuried or have serious breathing difficulties which aren’t helped by my inhaler

 This really is a side of TS that people don’t know about, not even a lot of professionals.
 People become really quite shocked when they see it and weren’t expecting it.
 If only the people who bully me in public knew this maybe it wouldn’t be so funny then

 I can have a tic storm anywhere, at anytime.
 Sometimes I get a feeling of heat flooding my body and then I might have one, often though I’ve had the heat feeling and no tic storm, but most often they just happen, no feeling or warning.

 I now have a medical ID bracelet and then round my neck on a lanyard a medical ID card with info about my tic storms and what to do, on the back of it.